vlarkin/dk30hackathon/README.md

 Perform all necessary actions to delete the specified environment with the application set.
 Confirm the successful completion of the deletion operation.

-### This Repository Contains

-Extra details about the high-level solution design and architectural decision records.
-Terraform code for provisioning infrastructure in a GCP project.
-Instructions for installing and setting up GitOps tools and the Slack bot with the provided plugins and commands.